 The food automation market relies on enabling several technologies to work, just like all industrial automation.
 Digital instrumentation and sensors are needed to translate physical information into data that can be processed in computers.
 Advanced engineering and robotics create physical machines that interact with food samples, sometimes even on the nanoscale.

 AI is another key enabling technology for industrial automation, and food analysis automation is no exception.
 AI applies instructions for computers (algorithms) to make computers act in an “intelligent” way, for example, by learning from data and adjusting behaviors (machine learning.)

 Machine vision programs are some of the most common applications of AI in automated food analysis.
 These are often packaged in with other food process automation systems.
 They use image or video data to scan items on the production line and reject defective produce.

 Increasing Food Safety Regulations to Drive the Growth of the Food Automation Market

-As well as providing quality control, automation in the food analysis industry also helps producers stay within regulatory compliance.
+As well as providing quality control, the food automation market also helps producers comply with food safety regulations.
 This is increasingly important in a globalized food system, as problems in one facility can have knock-on effects worldwide.

 The World Health Organization estimates that 600 million people get sick after eating contaminated food each year.
 The US Center for Disease Control and Prevention estimates that 70% of all diseases in food are caused by viruses spread by infected people coming into contact with food.

 Automation enables producers to analyze and control more food without reducing production throughput rates.
-With an increasingly connected and globalized food system – and the potential for diseases to halt the world’s entire economy as in the case of COVID-19 – food analysis needs to continue to develop with automation to keep our food supply safe.
+With an increasingly connected and globalized food system – and the potential for diseases to halt the world’s entire economy – food analysis will require automation to keep our food supply safe.